puppetlabs/puppet-docs/source/hiera/1/custom_backends.markdown

 The `Backend.datasources` method finds a [hierarchy](./hierarchy.html) (usually from the config file), interpolates any dynamic values, removes any empty hierarchy levels, then iterates over it with a provided block of code, calling the block once for each hierarchy level.
 You will almost always want to use this method, as it's the easiest way to take advantage of the configured hierarchy.

-The **block** passed to this method must take one argument (which will be a hierarchy level, with any variable interpolation already performed).
+The **block** passed to this method must take one argument (which will be a hierarchy level, with any interpolation already performed).
 It does not need to return anything, and will usually modify an existing variable outside its scope in order to set an answer.
 This block will do most of the heavy lifting in your backend, accessing any data sources you need to consult.

 The **arguments** passed to this method are a scope, an order override (optional), and a replacement hierarchy (optional).
 Usually, you will pass along the `scope` and `order_override` values that your `lookup` method received and omit the hierarchy argument, so that you can use the normal hierarchy from the config file.